harrybailey/appcenter-docs/docs/distribution/codepush/cli.md

 #### Platform parameter

 This specifies which platform the current update is targeting, and can be either `android`, `ios` or `windows` (case-insensitive).
-This value is only used to determine how to properly bundle your update contents and isn't actually sent to the server.
+This value is only used to determine how to properly bundle your update contents and isn't actually sent to the CodePush server.

 #### Deployment name parameter